 How much insulation should winter boots have?

 Some insulated winter boot manufacturers publish the amount of insulation in their boots, while others don’t.
-For example, some boots have 200 grams of Thinsulate insulation, a popular synthetic insulation, while others have 400 grams.
+For example, some boots have 200 gram Thinsulate insulation, a popular synthetic insulation, while others have 400 gram (This denotes the thickness of the insulation not its weight.)
 While boots with more insulation are likely to be warmer, comparisons between different models depend on the type of insulation, boot design and individual user differences in terms of activity, health, weight, etc. That said, winter boots with more insulation are preferred for hiking in subfreezing temperatures on long hikes or for highly exposed alpine routes without vegetation cover.

 What are the most popular forms of insulation in winter hiking boots?

 Manufacturers use a wide range of synthetic insulations in winter hiking boots, many of them proprietary.
 One of the most popular forms of synthetic insulation is called Thinsulate and is made with polypropylene fibers.
-Boots with 200 grams of Thinsulate are best used in early winter or spring in moderate temperatures or for high activity levels.
-Boots with 400 grams of Thinsulate insulation or more better for much colder winter temperatures below freezing.
+Boots with 200 gram Thinsulate are best used in early winter or spring in moderate temperatures or for high activity levels.
+Boots with 400 gram Thinsulate insulation or more better for much colder winter temperatures below freezing.

 What are the most important features to look for on insulated winter hiking boots, beyond waterproofing and breathability?